pmean/build-website/text/99/grants.md

 **Skimmable**.

 You want to make it easy for reviewers to skim your proposal.
-Most reviewers can\'t devote the amount of time to reviewing your proposal that you (or they ) would like to.
-When you make your grant skimmable, you encourage the reviewer to \'hit the high points\".
+Most reviewers can't devote the amount of time to reviewing your proposal that you (or they ) would like to.
+When you make your grant skimmable, you encourage the reviewer to 'hit the high points".

 Use a topic sentence at the start of each paragraph and make an obvious transition from one topic sentence to the next topic sentence.
 This